ilin0418/ilin0418/README.md

     <h3 align="center">Second-Year Software Engineering Student at Rochester Institute of Technology.</h3>
 </header>

+<h2> Hey there!
+I'm Ivan, I'm a college student who's passionate about learning new progamming languages.
+I love building full-stack applications, however I do prefer backend because I'm not creative enough and I'm interested in getting into machine learning.
+I mainly push my code to GitHub when I make significant progress.
+Here are some of my main highlights:

 <!-- About Me -->
 <section id="About_Me">
     ◇ Proficient in Java, Python (main), HTML5/CSS, Javascript, and SQL(PostgreSQL).
 I'm decent with C/C++ and Typescript tho <br/>